Video Creation Process

 errorThe process failed.

-After creating a video project, the Get Project Info API should be called repeatedly in a loop to check the project’s status.
-Once the status shows editing, it indicates that the project has finished being created and is ready for further actions.
+After creating a video project, poll the Get Project Info API repeatedly to check the project's status.
+Once the status reaches editing, the project is ready for preview or export.

 Clip Status Lifecycle